7yunus/AutomationFramework/README.md

-# Cermati Assessment
+# Sedin Assessment
 Created by - Mohammed Yunus F

 **Prerequisites**
 1. Java 8/11 should be present and environment variable should be set in the local system.
 2. Maven should be present and environment variable should be set in the local system.
-3. Browsers(Chrome or Firefox) mentioned above should be present in the local system.
+3. Browsers(Chrome or Firefox) should be present in the local system.

 ###Selenium-Maven-Cucumber-TestNG framework.
 * Used maven as it can easily handle the entire lifecycle of a project.